nihgwu/storybook-addon-react-runner/README.md

 export const parameters = {
   reactRunner: {
-    disabled, // whether to disable live edit by default
+    disable, // whether to disable the addon
     scope: {
       ...components,
       ...otherScope,
     },
-    language, // defautls to `jsx`, set to `tsx` to support typescript theme, // https://github.com/FormidableLabs/prism-react-renderer#theming },
+    language, // defautls to `jsx`, set to `tsx` to support typescript theme, // https://github.com/FormidableLabs/prism-react-renderer#theming
+    readOnly, // code editor will be readonly if set to `true` },
 };
 ```